sanderlab/scPerturb/README.md

-# scPerturb: A resource and a tool for single-cell perturbation data
+# scPerturb: A resource and a python tool for single-cell perturbation data

 ## Where to find the data
 The datasets are available to download on [scperturb.org](https://scperturb.org/) and alternatively on zenodo (in case the website does not work):